Fuyukai/Tinlok/docs/notes/note-issues.rst

 * Low-level system interface doesn't support non-blocking sockets

 * If you are stupid and do fork-exec file descriptors will be copied (no O_CLOEXC yet)

+* Win32 path methods will do a LOT of system calls

+  - Thank its weird concept of symbolic links for this.

+  - Linux doesn't have this issue because symlinks can always be treated as just files, and it has realpath() to do the symlink shenanigans for us.

 .. _ipaddress: https://docs.python.org/3/library/ipaddress.html
 .. _KT-41853: https://youtrack.jetbrains.com/issue/KT-41853